What rights do injured delivery workers have when hurt on the job?

 The second mistake is trying to handle a claim yourself.
 Workers’ compensation negotiations and settlements can quickly get complicated.
 In some cases, an employer may try to claim that the injury was a pre-existing condition or that you didn’t follow the right protocols for accident prevention—or you may be tempted to accept a small settlement before you know the full extent of your injuries because you need the money now.

 Benefits of hiring a local Charlotte workers’ comp attorney

 Working with a knowledgeable workers’ compensation lawyer who understands the nuances involved with these claims increases your odds of securing the best possible outcome.

 Work-related injuries are physically, emotionally and financially damaging.
 While you focus on healing your mind and body, an attorney can help you start working on making sure that an accident doesn’t permanently ruin your finances.
-Making sure that each detail of your case is covered helps you move forward with recovering from a recent injury.
+Ensuring that each detail of your case is covered helps you move forward with recovering from a work injury.